ControlSystemStudio/phoebus/applications/alarm/Readme.md

     /path/to/pv : {"user":"user name", "host":"host name", "delete message": "Deleting node.", "time": "2018-01-01 00:00:00.000"}
     /path/to/pv : null

+The message about who deleted the PV and when they deleted it would obviously be compacted and deleted itself, but it would be aggregated into the long term topic beforehand thus preserving a record of the deletion.
 ______________
 - State Topic: